optbot/cfgloader/README.md

 	var host = config.get('web:host');
 	var port = config.get('web:port');

 This code will read an environment variable named `NPM_CONF_PATH` for a directory to locate a configuration file for the service qualified by name in the `cfgloader` constructor.
-If environment variable `NPM_CONF_PATH` has a value of `/etc/`, and the first argument provided to `cfgloader`'s constructor is `restapi`, `cfgloader` will look for a configuration file at `/etc/confg-restapi.json` and load it for values to override the `restapi`'s service configuration defaults provided as the second argument to the `cfgloader`'s constructor.
+If environment variable `NPM_CONF_PATH` has a value of `/etc/npmconfig/`, and the first argument provided to `cfgloader`'s constructor is `restapi`, `cfgloader` will look for a configuration file at `/etc/npmconfig/restapi.json` and load it for values to override the `restapi`'s service configuration defaults provided as the second argument to the `cfgloader`'s constructor.

 Testing
 ---

 ### Code conformity
-    $ jshint lib test
+    $ jshint lib
     $ jscs .

 Connects to